 Step 3: Move the dipped ravioli straight to the gluten free bread crumbs.
 Toss to coat the whole piece of ravioli in bread crumbs.

 Step 4: Spray the air fryer basket with oil.
 Place each piece of breaded ravioli into the air fryer.
 Be sure to leave room between each ravioli.
-I have a Ninja Foodie Air Fryer with two sides, so I filled both sides.
+I filled both sides with a Ninja Foodie Air Fryer with two sides.

 Note: If you like extra crispy, you can double dip.
 After you dip and coat the ravioli, redip it into the egg and bread crumbs mixture.

-Step 5: Air fry the ravioli for 8 minutes at 375º F. Enjoy them hot with a dipping sauce!
+Step 5: Air-fry the ravioli for 8 minutes at 375º F. Serve them hot with a dipping sauce!

 Air-fried ravioli tastes so good when dipped in sauce!
 Here are some of our favorite dipping sauces for fried ravioli!!